Associate Professor of Global Studies & World Religions

 2015-present Associate Professor of Global Studies & World Religions, Criswell College, Dallas, Texas

-2014-2015 Bill and Connie Jenkins Assistant Professor of World Religions & Islamic Studies; Director of the Jenkins Center for the Christian Understanding of Islam, The Southern Baptist Theological Seminary, Louisville, Kentucky
+2014-2015 Bill and Connie Jenkins Assistant Professor of World Religions, The Southern Baptist Theological Seminary, Louisville, Kentucky

 2007–2011 Lecturer in Intercultural Studies, Nazareth Evangelical College, Nazareth, Israel

 2005–2006 Graduate Assistant for Dr. John Feinberg, Trinity International University, Deerfield, Illinois

 Editorial consultant for the two volume work, Christianity in the Middle East: Historical Sketches and Contemporary Practices.
 Edited by Mark Lamport et al, Rowman & Littlefield; forthcoming in 2020.